seandogg/seandogg.github.io/_posts/2017-03-25-how-i-became-a-web-developer.markdown

 You see, not only did I learn woodwork from that old master craftsman, I learned the importance of bidding, estimating, drawing a fair scope of work, and delivering something that truly pleased the end user.
 It was basically what I was missing the first time around.

-After burying myself in code again, the freelance gigs and job offers snowballed -- and I've taken a craftsman's approach to the craft ever since.
+After burying myself in code again, the freelance gigs and job offers picked up -- and I've taken the craftsman's approach to web development ever since.